 There’s one last thing to do, which is to create the board outline layer.

-The board outline will show up on every layer, but FreePCB doesn’t automatically export it to a layer of its own.
-You’ll have to use GerbV to create the outline file we need.
+If your version of FreePCB doesn’t automatically export it to a layer of its own, you’ll have to use GerbV to create the outline file we need.
 We have instructions here

 Once you have that outline file, go ahead and zip all the files up and submit to the site.
 If you have any trouble generating it, let us know at [email protected] and we can help.